Apicius: Foods

-Alternative editions
+Vinidarius

 In a completely different manuscript, there is also a very abbreviated epitome entitled Apici excerpta a Vinidario, a "pocket Apicius" by "an illustrious man" named Vinidarius, made as late as the Carolingian era.
-The Vinidarius of this book may have been a Goth, in which case his Gothic name may have been Vinithaharjis (𐍅𐌹𐌽𐌹𐌸𐌰𐌷𐌰𐍂𐌾𐌹𐍃), but this is only conjecture.
-Despite being called "illustrious", nothing about him is truly known.
+The Vinidarius of this book may have been a Goth, in which case his Gothic name may have been Vinithaharjis (𐍅𐌹𐌽𐌹𐌸𐌰𐌷𐌰𐍂𐌾𐌹𐍃), but this is only conjecture; despite being called "illustrious", nothing about him is truly known.

 Apici excerpta a Vinidario survives in a single 8th-century uncial manuscript.
 Despite the title, this booklet is not an excerpt purely from the Apicius text we have today, as it contains material not included in the longer Apicius manuscripts.
 Either some text was lost between the time the excerpt was made and the time the manuscripts were written, or there never was a "standard Apicius" text because the contents changed over time as it was adapted by readers.

+Editions

 Once manuscripts surfaced, there were two early printed editions of Apicius, in Milan (1498, under the title In re quoquinaria) and Venice (1500).
 Four more editions in the next four decades reflect the appeal of Apicius.
 In the long-standard edition of C. T. Schuch (Heidelberg, 1867), the editor added some recipes from the Vinidarius manuscript.

 Between 1498 (the date of the first printed edition) and 1936 (the date of Joseph Dommers Vehling's translation into English and bibliography of Apicius), there were 14 editions of the Latin text (plus one possibly apocryphal edition).
 The work was not widely translated, however; the first translation was into Italian, in 1852, followed in the 20th century by two translations into German and French.
 The French translation by Bertrand Guégan was awarded the 1934 Prix Langlois by the Académie française.

-Vehling made the first translation of the book into English under the title Cookery and Dining in Imperial Rome.
-It was published in 1936 and is still in print, having been reprinted in 1977 by Dover Publications.
-It is now of historical interest only, since Vehling's knowledge of Latin was not always adequate for the difficult task of translation, and several later and more reliable translations now exist.